kellman/LearnedDesignFPM/README.md

 [2] Michael Kellman, Emrah Bostan, Nicole Repina, Laura Waller.
 "Physics-based Learned Design: Optimized Coded-Illumination for Quantitative Phase Imaging."
 Transactions on Computational Imaging.
 IEEE, 2019.

-If you found this library/demonstration useful in your research, please consider citing
+If you found this library/demonstration useful in your research, please consider citing and checkout my other [research](mrkellman.com)

 ```
 @article{kellman2019data,